allebone/help.omni.af.mil/docs/PEX/Training.md

 Courses.

-NOTE: Testing your course may also help you check the functionality of your course build.
+!!!
+NOTE Testing your course may also help you check the functionality of your course build.
 Try enrolling a “fake” student to the activated course and follow the normal procedures for grading material and completing the course.
 Evaluate whether or not your build yields the results you would like to see.

 Manage Courses